 Mortgage lenders view gifted deposits and loaned deposits as completely different things.
 A bank may accept a loaned deposit, provided there’s a signed declaration that it will only need to be repaid when the property is sold.
 If that’s not the case, they will view the loan as a financial commitment, like a credit card.
 So it will factor in the planned repayments when assessing the buyer’s affordability.

 There is no limit on how large a gifted deposit you receive can be, unless a lender stipulates this.
-But bear in mind the gift could be subject to inheritance tax.

 In the UK, gifted deposits are generally tax-free.
 Everyone is allowed to give away up to £3000 per year, exempt from inheritance tax.
 Any unused allowance can be carried over from the previous year.
 However, for larger gifts or if the gifter doesn’t have the full annual inheritance tax allowance and passes away within seven years of the gift, it may be subject to inheritance tax.
 It’s always advisable to consult an Independent Financial Adviser for tailored advice.